4 Ways to Have a Christ-Centered Christmas

 December has arrived, and I’m not sure I’m ready.
 I’ve been staring down my to-do list and feeling anxious.
-I don’t want to acknowledge that this Christmas stress is stealing my joy.
+I want our family to have a Christ-centered Christmas, but my to-do list is stealing my focus.

 Advent is the season for fixing our eyes on the coming Christ, the One who came in the flesh two thousand years ago and will come again to reign forever in glory.
 I suppose I shouldn’t be surprised there is an enemy out to distract me throughout this season of anticipation.